 Joint pain is most often a result of diseases such as osteoarthritis (OA), rheumatoid arthritis (RA), and other conditions affecting the joints.
 According to the Centers for Disease Control and Prevention (CDC), approximately 22,7% of people in the U.S. were told by a doctor to have some form of arthritis.https://www.consumerhealthdigest.com/joint-pain/best-joint-pain-supplements.html

 Knee pain comprises two basic categories.

 - The first type, which is the acute or immediate pain, can be caused due to fractures or tears of the ligament.
-This type of knee pain can be cured easily with medications.
+This type of knee pain can be treated easily with medications.

 - The second type, which is known as long term or chronic knee pain, is caused as a result of an underlying disease like arthritis.
-To cure this type of knee pain, you will have to cure the underlying disease first.
+To treat this type of knee pain, you will have to treat the underlying disease first.

 What are the Causes and Remedies of Knee Pain?

 The pain in the knee region can occur due to diseases or conditions that involve the soft tissues, bones that are seen near the knee joint.